pascalgrimaud/generator-jhipster-docker/README.md

 - Launch : `yo jhipster-docker`
 - Select the option : `Containerize your application and push image to https://hub.docker.com/`
 - Answer all questions
+    - Select the base image
+    - If you selected Tomcat, put the url
     - Select the version of your database
     - Select the version of ElasticSearch
+    - Use volume or not
     - Put your Docker Hub username
     - Put your the tag
-    - Use volume or not
     - Choose if you want to push your image to [Docker Hub](https://hub.docker.com/)

 :hourglass_flowing_sand: **Be patient!** This may take several minutes, depending on the speed of your connection.